 Also, I was born at Bellevue hospital, which was probably a great portent of things to come.

-My mother abandoned me at the age of 3 – by which I mean she dropped me off for a visit one day and never came back for me.
+My mother ultimately abandoned me for the final time at the age of 3 – by which I mean she dropped me off for a visit one day and never came back for me.
 I then went to live with my father, who did a spectacular job of caring for me, but had some issues of his own.
 And so I struck out on my own at the age of 11, finding places for myself to live until I got my first apartment on my own at the age of 16.

 Along the way I had been emancipated by the state of Massachusetts, and it drove the principal of my small-town high school – one of four which I attended over the years – absolutely crazy because if I missed a day of school, I would just write myself a note, and they had to accept it.